ishmweet/veluna/README.md

 ### 🎮 Discord Rich Presence
 - Shows current playing track, artist, elapsed/remaining time, and album art on your Discord profile
-- Interactive buttons for "Listen on YouTube" and "Download Veluna"
+- Interactive buttons for "Listen on YouTube" and "View on GitHub"

 ### 🖥️ System Tray *(optional)*
 - Left-click to show/hide the window; tray menu with Play/Pause, Next, Previous, Show, Quit